 See the Regulatory, Safety and Environmental Notices for proper battery disposal.
-To access the user guides, select the HP Support Assistant app on the Start screen, select My computer, and then select User guides.
+To access this guide, from the Start screen, type support, and then select the HP Support Assistant app.
 To access battery information, select the HP Support Assistant app on the Start screen, and then select Battery and performance.